 Finally, hiding substance misuse from a partner comes with an element of shame.
 They may push their partner away emotionally and sexually.
 Users may even feel safer with other people who use drugs because they won’t judge them.

 Are you struggling with infidelity and addiction?
 Have you been hiding it from your spouse or partner?
 First off, they deserve to know.
-And, they have every right to anger, devastation, betrayal, even disgust.
+And, they have every right to anger, devastation, betrayal, and even disgust.

 Hiding an addiction makes your partner feel deceived, but infidelity is often traumatizing.
 Your partner may question your relationship and themselves.
 You have broken trust and the life you created with one wrong decision.